-Projects can apply for the credit by submitting the Multi-family Water Assistance Program application, including all attachments, to the email address listed in the application form.
-Projects must submit the completed application, including all attachments by October 20, 2017.
+Projects should have applied for the credit by submitting the Multi-family Water Assistance Program application, including all attachments, to the email address listed in the application form.
+Projects had to submit the completed application, including all attachments by October 20, 2017.
 For the application and more information about the program, visit the Housing Preservation and Development website.

 - To see whether your building meets the Multi-Family Conservation Program conservation criteria, go to Multi-Family Conservation Program.
 For questions about how to comply with the MCP conservation criteria, please contact DEP directly at (718) 595-7000, firstname.lastname@example.org, or use the MCP Compliance Tool.

 - For questions specific to the Toilet Replacement Program, contact email@example.com.

 - For projects that will close on new financing with HPD or HDC before October 20, 2017, contact your assigned HPD or HDC Project Manager.

 - For existing buildings with an HPD regulatory agreement, contact AMwater@hpd.nyc.gov.

 - For existing buildings with an HDC regulatory agreement, or a joint HPD-HDC regulatory agreement, contact AMwater@nychdc.com.